-Ratios Numerator Denominator As on March 31, 2023 As on March 31, 2022 % Variance Reason for Variance Current Ratio Current Assets Current Liabilities 1.35 1.40 3.84% There is no significant change Debt Equity Ratio Borrowings Total Equity 0.09 0.09 -0.47% There is no significant change Debt Service Coverage Ratio EBITDA Interest + Principal 2.01 1.90 -6.05% There is no significant change Return on Equity Ratio EBIT Total Assets less Total Liabilities -1.93% -2.89% 33.21% Increase in ROE as there is an improvement in EBIT Inventory Turnover Ratio Cost of Goods Sold Average Inventory NA NA NA Trade receivables turnover ratio Income from Operations Average Trade Receivables 3.47 3.26 -6.43% There is no significant change Trade payables turnover ratio Net Purchases Average Trade Payables 4.83 3.16 -52.89% Reduced level of payables as compared to last year
+Ratios Numerator Denominator As on March 31, 2024 As on March 31, 2023 % Variance Reason for Variance Current Ratio Current Assets Current Liabilities 1.26 1.35 3.40% There is no significant change Debt Equity Ratio Borrowings Total Equity 0.06 0.09 26.46% There is a decrease in borrowings due to repayment of loan and nominal decline in total equity.
+Debt Service Coverage Ratio EBITDA Interest + Principal (0.94) 2.01 146.70% Due to operaing loss and decline in borrowings

-Net Capital Turnover Ratio Income from Operations Average Working Capital (Current Assets less Current Liabilities) 1.91 2.21 13.52% There is no significant change Net Profit Ratio Net Income Total Income -4.02% -5.53% 27.37% Increase in net profit and reduction in total income as compared to last year Return on capital employed EBIT Total Assets less Total Current Liabilities -1.81% -2.70% 33.22% Increase in EBIT as compared to last year Return on investment Income generated from investments Average Investments NA NA NA
+Return on Equity Ratio EBIT Total Assets less Total Liabilities -28.38% -1.93% -1369.04% Due to increase in net loss Inventory Turnover Ratio Cost of Goods Sold Average Inventory NA NA NA Trade receivables turnover ratio Income from Operations Average Trade Receivables 0.83 3.47 71.69% There is a significant change in turnover.
+Trade payables turnover ratio Net Purchases Average Trade Payables 4.61 4.83 -82.49% There is a significant change in purchase and trade payables compared to last year Net Capital Turnover Ratio Income from Operations Average Working Capital (Current Assets less Current Liabilities) 0.61 1.91 68.94% There is a significant change in income from operations and nominal decline in Average Working Capital.
+Net Profit Ratio Net Income Total Income -148.80% -4.02% -3603.29% Due to significant increase in net loss and reduction in total income Return on capital employed EBIT Total of Shareholder's equity plus Borrowings -27.23% -1.81% -1408.00% There is significant increase in loss as compared to last year and decline in borrowings.
+Return on investment "Income generated from investments" Average Investments NA NA NA

-Note 40:
+Note 40 : Events occurred after the Balance Sheet date:

+The Group evaluates events and transactions that occur subsequent to the balance sheet date but prior to approval of financial statement to determine the necessity for recognition and/or reporting of any of these events and transactions in the financial statements.
+As of 30th May 2024 there were no material subsequent events to be recognized or reported that are not already disclosed.

+Figures have been rounded off to the nearest rupee.